 Understanding the factors that influence the lifespan of your e-bike brakes is crucial to maximum performance over time.
 And being aware of these various factors will allow you to assess whether or not your brake pads have experienced substantial wear.

-Most e-bikes use disc hydraulic brakes, as opposed to rim brakes, because they have more braking power and thus better brake performance.
+Most e-bikes use disc hydraulic brakes, as opposed to rim brakes.
+This is because they have more braking power and thus better brake performance.

 How Long Do Electric Bike Brake Pads Last?